Important Deadlines

 GWI contact: Graduate Writing Specialist Dr. Annie Lowe, Annie.Lowe@umkc.edu.

-- Starting October 20th, the Monday accountability group will meet weekly from 6-7 pm, hosted by GWI GTA Angel Williams via RooLearning+.
+- The Monday accountability group meets weekly from 6-7 pm, hosted by GWI GTA Angel Williams via RooLearning+.
 Meet with other graduate students to set goals together, discuss the process of writing, and hold each other accountable for meeting goals.
 Join when you are able (consistent attendance not required).

-- Starting October 22nd, the Wednesday working group will meet weekly from 6-8 pm, hosted by GWI GTA Sarah Feldmann via RooLearning+.
+- The Wednesday working group meets weekly from 6-8 pm, hosted by GWI GTA Sarah Feldmann via RooLearning+.
 Meet with other graduate students to write together for two hours.
 This is a way to carve out writing time along with your fellow graduate writers.
 Join when you are able (consistent attendance not required).

 Accessing GWI Writing Group sessions